rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-sidebar-widgets/filters.md

 ####rtmedia_upload_not_allowed_message <a name="rtmedia_upload_not_allowed_message"></a>
 ***
-This filter is use to modify '**Upload media not allowed**'' warning message.
+This filter is use to modify '**Upload media not allowed**' warning message.

 ```php
 add_filter( 'rtmedia_upload_not_allowed_message', 'rtm_uploader_not_allowed_message', 10, 2);